Assessment of Prior Learning Fact Sheet: 1

 Upper/lower level credit in electives and for some degree requirements.
 Check the PACE Student Bulletin for further information.

 Students can earn up to thirty (30) credits from the portfolio either in transfer and/or gained through the PACE portfolio program.
 One-third to one-half of these credits may be designated upper level.

-Students must be fully admitted to Barry at the time of submission of the portfolio, have completed English 302 with a grade of at least C or have demonstrated proficiency on the English exam, have a cumulative grade point average of 2.0, be able to document at least five years of full time work experience and/or community service, and have attended a portfolio seminar within one year of submission of the portfolio.
-The portfolio must be submitted at least one semester prior to anticipated degree completion.
-Students submitting a portfolio are required to have 90 credits or less at submission.
+Students must be fully admitted to Barry at the time of submission of the portfolio, have completed English 302 with a grade of at least C or have demonstrated proficiency on the English exam, have a cumulative grade point average of 2.0, be able to document at least five years of full-time work experience and/or community service, and have attended a portfolio seminar within one year of submission of the portfolio.
+The portfolio must be submitted at least one semester prior to degree completion.
+Students are required to have 90 credits or less at submission.

 Documentation for the portfolio includes original letters on letterhead stationery signed by employers confirming student's job responsibilities and abilities, copies of certificates from in-service courses, and of awards/honors, and verification of active participation in professional and community organizations.

-There is a fixed administrative fee for the portfolio, regardless of the number of credits awarded.
+There is a fixed administrative fee for the portfolio (see page 30)